 BEWARE!
 SOME DIETS CAN KILL YOU EVEN THAT YOU LOOSE WEIGHT

-The foods we eat are contributing to the early death of some 11 million people a year, according to a recent study published in the prestigious magazine The Lancet.
+The foods we eat are contributing to the premature death of some 11 million people a year, according to a recent study published in the prestigious magazine The Lancet.

-And the salt – whether it is contained in bread, soy sauce or processed foods – is the one that cuts the greatest number of lives worldwide.
+And the salt – whether they contained it in bread, soy sauce, or processed foods – is the one that cuts the greatest number of lives worldwide.

 Is changing the diet really effective in curing acne?